kermitt2/delft/doc/grobid.md

                         default one.
   --max-sequence-length MAX_SEQUENCE_LENGTH
                         max-sequence-length parameter to be used.
+  --window-stride WINDOW_STRIDE
+                        Cut the training sequences longer than
+                        max-sequence-length into windows of that length, one every window-stride (in tokens, or in sub-tokens with a transformer), instead of truncating them.
+A stride smaller than max-sequence-length makes the windows
+                        overlap.
   --batch-size BATCH_SIZE
                         batch-size parameter to be used.
   --patience PATIENCE   patience, number of extra epochs to perform after the